MicrosoftLearning/IC-001T00-Microsoft-Cloud-for-Healthcare/Instructions/Labs/Lab07_Deploy Azure Health Data Services workspace and FHIR service.md

 -   [FHIR Loader (for Lab-09)](https://docs.microsoft.com/en-us/azure/healthcare-apis/fhir/overview)
 -   [FHIR-Proxy (for Lab-13)](https://github.com/microsoft/fhir-proxy)

-1. [] To begin, select the following link, [deployment form](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2Fmicrosoft%2Fazure-health-data-services-workshop%2Fmain%2Fresources%2Fdeploy%2Fdeployfhirtrain.json "deployment form"), to open the form in a new browser tab.
+1. [] To begin, open a new browser tab and navigate to the deployment form at +++https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2Fmicrosoft%2Fazure-health-data-services-workshop%2Fmain%2Fresources%2Fdeploy%2Fdeployfhirtrain.json+++.

 1. [] Select or fill in the parameter values (see image below).

-    > [!ALERT] Important: In order to successfully deploy resources with this ARM template, the user must have [Owner](https://docs.microsoft.com/en-us/azure/role-based-access-control/built-in-roles#owner) rights for the [Resource Group](https://docs.microsoft.com/en-us/azure/azure-resource-manager/management/manage-resource-groups-portal) where the components are deployed.
+    > [!ALERT] Important: In order to successfully deploy resources with this ARM template, the user must have **Owner** rights (see +++https://docs.microsoft.com/en-us/azure/role-based-access-control/built-in-roles#owner+++)  for the **Resource Group** (see +++https://docs.microsoft.com/en-us/azure/azure-resource-manager/management/manage-resource-groups-portal+++) where the components are deployed.
 Before running the ARM template, it is recommended to create a new resource group first and check that you have Owner permissions.
 Once you confirm that you have Owner rights, then select that resource group in the dropdown menu when you fill out the deployment form.

     1. [] Accept the default Subscription and set the resource group to the training resource as shown.
 (The resource may be named differently).